doew/pages.d-sato.net/index.md

 headlines.
 #### Academic
 ##### University of Electro-Communications, Tokyo, Japan
 As a Student.
 Bachelor of Engineering.
-Studied about Natural Language Processing, Machine Learning and Human Word Glowing.
+Studied about Natural Language Processing, Machine Learning and Human Word Growing.
 ##### The Open University of Japan, Chiba, Japan
 As a Graduate Student.
 Studies about Natural Language Processing and Machine Learning.
 #### Job